Our Wines

 Winemaking

-Grapes for 2018 Distant South Tasmania Sauvignon Blanc were sourced from the best sites of Northern and East Coast Tasmanian wine regions.
+Distant South by Josef Chromy Sauvignon Blanc were sourced from the best sites of Northern and East Coast Tasmanian wine regions.
 The grapes were picked in the cool of the evening to ensure that optimum fruit characters are retained.
 Throughout the winemaking process we minimised the number of wine movements to guard against oxidation and used cool temperatures during processing to retain fruit freshness and enhance the maximum varietal characters of this superb variety.

 Tasting Notes